-The Samara branch was established in 1980 on the joint initiative of the regional administration and the Nobel Prize winner academician N. G. Basov to solve fundamental and applied problems in the field of creating new laser systems and technologies.
+The Samara branch was established in 1980 on a joint initiative of the regional administration and the Nobel Prize winner academician N. G. Basov to solve fundamental and applied problems concerning creation of new laser systems and technologies.

-From the moment of its organization until 1998, the Branch Director was Deputy Director of the Lebedev Physical Institute of the Russian Academy of Sciences, member of the Presidium of the Samara Scientific Center and the Volga Branch of the Engineering Academy of Sciences, academician of the Russian Engineering Academy, twice winner of the State Prize, Doctor of Physical and Mathematical Sciences, Professor Viktor Anatolyevich Katulin.
+Since the establishment and until 1998, the Branch was headed by its Director, Professor Viktor Anatolyevich Katulin, a Deputy Director of the Lebedev Physical Institute of the Russian Academy of Sciences, member of the Presidium of the Samara Scientific Center and the Volga Branch of the Engineering Academy of Sciences, academician of the Russian Engineering Academy, twice winner of the State Prize, Doctor of Physical and Mathematical Sciences.

 Main research areas: